parthxparab/GenAI-Agents-Tailored-Banking-Guidance/terraform/README.md

 - Module defaults keep `desired_size`, `min_size`, and `max_size` at 0/0/1, but the provided `terraform.tfvars` pins them to 1/1/1 to maintain a ready node.
 - Instance types in `spot_instance_types` are automatically filtered to match the selected `node_architecture`.
 If the filtered list is empty, Terraform falls back to `t4g.small` for arm64 or `t3.small` for x86.
 - AMI type switches to Amazon Linux 2023 images when `kubernetes_version` is 1.30 or newer (covering upcoming 1.34), and stays on Amazon Linux 2 for older clusters.
+- Node groups attach to the public subnets so instances obtain public IPs and can reach the EKS API/SSM endpoints without a NAT Gateway.
+If you require private-only nodes, add either a NAT Gateway or the necessary VPC interface endpoints before switching the subnet list.
 - Ensure your container images support arm64.
 Verify quickly with:

 ```bash